• Skip to primary navigation

 3. Combine

 • Add marinated shrimp.
-Stir well and let the curry cook for 5-7 minutes until shrimp is just cooked.
+Stir well and let the curry cook for 5-7 minutes until the shrimp is just cooked.
 Do not overcook.

 • Garnish with cilantro.
 You can add a tempering of curry leaves and mustard seeds on top.